codeface-io/SwiftObserver/readme.md

 * :white_check_mark: simple
 * :white_check_mark: safe

-There are some [unit tests of SwiftObserver](https://github.com/flowtoolz/SwiftObserver/blob/master/Tests/SwiftObserverTests.swift), which also demonstrate its use.
+SwiftObserver is [covered by unit tests](https://github.com/flowtoolz/SwiftObserver/blob/master/Tests/SwiftObserverTests.swift) which also demonstrate its use.

+If you'd like some UI tools based on SwiftObserver, have a look at [UIObserver](https://github.com/flowtoolz/UIObserver).

 ## Contents